KasraAb/NashStablecoinV2/README.md

   - Share: There is a reserve of ‘LSK’ coins to make the system more sustainable.
 Any user can invest in the reserve in exchange for Share tokens.
 A portion of generated Nash tokens in high prices will be distributed among the shareholders of the reserve.

 - The current PoC implementation supports:
+  - Purchase unsold Bonds
   - Transfer LSK or Nash tokens
-  - Trading Share tokens
+  - Trading Share tokens in exchange for Nash tokens
-  - Purchase unsold Bonds
   - Pricing the Nash and test the reaction of the system to price changes

 ## Install dependencies